 audacious goals and strive for excellence in all we do.

 Nebraska Business hired a new Dean in the fall of 2017.
 With the help of Academic Leadership Association, an external facilitator, we launched

 a strategic planning process in the spring of 2018.
-The process began with a two-day workshop where we gathered over forty five people who
+The process began with a two-day workshop where we gathered over 45 people who

 represented various stakeholders including faculty, staff, students, alumni, business partners and university representatives.
 We reviewed trends

 in higher education and business education, conducted a stakeholder analysis, assessed our positioning within the university and debated how to

 achieve the next level of excellence.
 Six working groups focused their discussions on people, programs, external relations, research and scholarship,